Joseslabs/Manage_Desktop_files/README.md

 This will be done everyday automatically just before 0 am.
 All you have to do to install this tool is to follow the instructions below :
   - Download the archive file .tar.gz
+  - Open a terminal in the folder where you've downloaded the archive
-  - Decompress it
+  - Decompress the archive : tar -xzf Manage_desktop_files_JSLABS.tar.gz
-  - Move in the decompressed folder
+  - Move in the decompressed folder : cd Manage_desktop_files_JSLABS
   - Then in the terminal just type make in this folder
   - Well done !
 You've installed it on your computer